Before I write another word, I need to make a confession. I have said before that I am obese. 300+ pounds at the moment.

 16- Stop milking it!

 The cow, that is.
 This one seems a bit understudied, in my opinion.
-Some small studies have found that fibromyalgia patient are sometimes also lactose-intolerant.
+Some small studies have found that fibromyalgia patient is sometimes also lactose-intolerant.
 So avoid milk.

 I do have two concerns about this theory, though.
 First of all, urging people to cut out dairy could lead to calcium deficiencies, and that would not be good, especially considering the increased risk of osteoporosis and osteoarthritis associated with calcium deficits.